 The Units are listed for trading on the TSX under the symbol "AX.UN".
-The Series A Debentures, Series B Debentures and the Series C Debentures are listed for trading on the TSX under the symbols "AX.DB.A", "AX.DB.B" and AX.DB.C", respectively.
+The Series A Debentures, Series B Debentures, the Series C Debentures and the Series E Debentures are listed for trading on the TSX under the symbols "AX.DB.A", "AX.DB.B", "AX.DB.C" and AX.DB.E", respectively.